$50M PROVOST’S INITIATIVE ON FOSTERING OUR DIVERSE COMMUNITY

 - Who requests the funding from the new $50 million initiative to recruit and retain diverse tenured, tenure-track, and RTPC faculty?
 Can the faculty search committee make the request?

-The request should come directly through a school’s Dean or Dean of Faculty to Executive Vice Provost, Elizabath Graddy.
+The request should come directly through a school’s Dean or Dean of Faculty to Executive Vice Provost, Elizabeth A. Graddy.

 - What specifically should the request for hiring or retention funding include?

 In each proposal, the school must describe how the individual would contribute to/promote diversity in their field.
 For faculty hiring and retention, the school must make the case for designating the individual as extraordinary faculty.
 Schools may propose to request funds towards salary and/or start-up costs.
-The school should lay out the duration of the requested support, which may be up to five years, but which has Provost funding decreasing over time as school funding increases.
+The school should lay out the duration of the requested support, which may be up to five years.
 The proposal should include a memo that makes the case for Provost support under this initiative, a spreadsheet detailing the allocation of proposed funding over time, and the CV(s) of the candidate(s).
 Priority will be granted to those schools who have demonstrated progress in improving diversity and inclusion in the composition of their faculty.

 For any questions, please contact Brigid Reagan Balcom at email@example.com.